Search

 This Presbyterian-focused study explores civic responsibility, covenant, community, and the common good.
 It includes participant handouts and leader guides designed for 45-minute sessions to help adults reflect on their role as faithful citizens.
 Facilitators for the sessions will be Elder Steve Wood and RevBev and YOU!

-What do you think of: My responsibilities as a faithful citizen are____
+What do you think of: My responsibilities as a faithful CHRISTIAN citizen are____

-Please click this link to download and read the Participant Handout for Week 3.
-Printed copies will be available on Sunday.
+Click here to download and read the Participant Handout for Week 4 — printed copies will be available on Sunday.

 See you Sunday!